Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 # Manage receipts

 Receipts are used to document all transactions and, therefore, play an indispensable role for a correct accounting.
-There are many different types of receipts, such as invoice, order confirmation, or credit note.
+Every posting needs to have a receipt as a basis.
+There are many different types of receipts, such as invoice, credit note, cash voucher or rebooking document.

 The *Accounting* module offers three possible ways to manage and assign receipts to postings: